 Where did seasonal holidays come from?

+When the first leaf turns yellow we think of Fall, Halloween, and Thanksgiving – happy times!
 Spring Equinox is celebrated on March 20 all over the world and in some cultures, it is regarded as the beginning of a new year.
 National Moon Day is celebrated on July 20, and Daylight Savings Day on November 4 is an important celebration for the U.S. This is the day you roll your clock back by an hour to avoid chaos.
 It also means one extra hour of shut-eye!

 Submit your favorite seasonal holiday